nishunigam/Python/README.md

-The global statement can be used to indicate that particular variables live in the global scope and should be rebound there.\n the nonlocal statement indicates that particular variables live in an enclosing scope and should be rebound there.\n
+The **global** statement can be used to indicate that particular variables live in the global scope and should be rebound there. the **nonlocal** statement indicates that particular variables live in an enclosing scope and should be rebound there.

 ```
 def scope_test():